Professional/short course Minor Illness and Minor Injury in Children

 Introduction

-On successful completion of the Minor illness and Minor injury in Children level 3 (UZWY6X-20-3) module, you will be able to:
+On successful completion of this 20 credit Minor Illness and Minor Injury in Children module, you will be able to:

 Entry requirements